FLVS Global Instructional, Refund & Privacy Policies

 Some schools assign a lab facilitator to help students who use school labs to access FLVS Global courses.
 Facilitators will have access to students’ online work.
 Facilitators will not have access to students’ demographics.

-No member of the FLVS Global staff is authorized to release student information without the written permission of the student’s legal guardian or without approval of the FLVS President and CEO.
+No member of the FLVS Global staff is authorized to release student information without the written permission of the student’s legal guardian or without approval of the FLVS President and CEO if such release is authorized under FERPA.
 Names, images, and/or coursework of FLVS students will not be published in print, video/film, or on our website without written consent from student and guardian.

 All FLVS Global students are provided a unique password to access online courses.
 It is the student’s responsibility to keep his/her password in confidence.